ten-protocol/go-ten/README.md

 - P2P messaging: Gossiping of encrypted transactions and rollups
 - RPC: Exposing an RPC interface similar to the one exposed by normal Ethereum nodes
 - Communicating with an Ethereum node for retrieving blocks and for submitting transactions with data that was generated inside the Enclave.
-  "This means an Ethereum wallet and the control keys to accounts with enough ETH to publish transactions is required.
+  This means an Ethereum wallet and the control keys to accounts with enough ETH to publish transactions is required.

 See [go/host](go/host)